 Sahuaro’s success so impressed the Rwandan government that they now donate 5% of Volcanoes NP fees to fund local community projects, such as building hospitals and schools.

-THE RISING SCOURGE OF OVERTOURISM
+THE SCOURGE OF OVERTOURISM

 Overtourism is often the result of cheap flights and cruises, un-checked development, and poor government planning.
 And, unfortunately, it’s happening with increasing frequency all across the world.